-Deprescribing: Discontinuing Medications at the End of Life
+Deprescribing: Discontinuing Medications near the End of Life

 Would Your Hospice Patient Benefit from Deprescribing?